-Site Timer (4.8.4) The Site Timer controls the duration of sensor application to the patient.
+Site Timer (4.8.4)The Site Timer controls the duration of sensor application to the patient.
 It is counting down from the selected Site Time to zero during monitoring.
-The Site Timer will trigger a low priority alarm when the Site Time has elapsed.

-SITE PROTECTION (4.8.5)

-SITE PROTECTION is a safety feature that in ON mode reduces the sensor temperature to 39.0 °C (if SpO2 PR disabled) or to 41.0 °C (if SpO2 PR enabled) if the 'Sensor Temperature' is > 41.0 °C for adults or > 40.0 °C for neonates and once the sensor application duration has overrun the selected 'Site Time' by more than 10% or 30 minutes.
+The Site Timer will trigger a low priority alarm when the Site Time has elapsed.SITE PROTECTION (4.8.5)SITE PROTECTION is a safety feature that in ON mode reduces the sensor temperature to 39.0 °C (if SpO2 PR disabled) or to 41.0 °C (if SpO2 PR enabled) if the 'Sensor Temperature' is > 41.0 °C for adults or overrun the selected 'Site Time' by more than 10% or 30 minutes.

 Note: In factory default, SITE PROTECTION is ON and the menu item 'Site Protection' is not accessible to the operator (dimmed in grey).
-By using V-STATS[TM] the Responsible Organization can enable operator access to the menu item 'Site Protection'.
+By using V-STATS the Responsible Organization can enable operator access to the menu item 'Site Protection'.
 Once operator access is enabled the operator has the possibility to set the menu item 'Site Protection' to ON or OFF.